 Did you find inspiration outdoors?
 Consider ways to support sustainable choices in all parts of your life and in your sphere of influence so that our beautiful natural environments continue to thrive.
 Sign on to shared solar or green power tomorrow, start to compost or plant a pollinator garden, reuse materials in your home and say goodbye to single-use water bottles, silverware, etc.

-Perhaps instead of visiting a popular trail, park or lake, opt for a location that is less sought-out.
-Especially in the age of COVID, many of our favorite spots are quite busy.
+Madison offers over 200 miles of trails and more than 270 parks.
+Instead of visiting the more popular parks and trails, consider opting for a location that is less sought-out.
 I often feel more comfortable with less-traveled areas and recommend a bike ride to the Middleton Solar Panel field (you get really up close!).

 Sustain Dane is the sustainability organization of Dane County.
 Our programs, partnerships and initiatives advance the greater Madison region into a thriving place with environmental health, social wellbeing and a just economy.
 Through our network and beyond, we see that change happens when inspired people take action.
-Join us for the 12th annual Sustain Dane Summit, which will be held virtually on December 3.
+The date of the 16th annual Sustain Dane Summit will be announced soon.
+Stay tuned!